Is Overtraining a Myth? (Real Life Examples)

 Equally, there are certain foods and drinks that are effective in calming the CNS and reducing adrenaline levels, including:

-The above foods/drinks are rich in l-tryptophan, an amino acid which soothes the nervous system, reducing adrenaline production.
+The above foods and drinks are rich in l-tryptophan, an amino acid that soothes the nervous system, reducing adrenaline production.

 L-tryptophan is the reason why many people enter a post-Christmas dinner slump, often resulting in a short sleep.
 This is due to turkey containing l-tryptophan.
-Research has shown that consuming carbohydrates with l-tryptophan, increases its absorption.
-Potatoes aid this process, also being included in Christmas dinners.
+Research has shown that consuming carbohydrates with l-tryptophan increases their absorption.
+Potatoes aid in this process and are also included in Christmas dinners.

 The quantity of food a person eats can also affect the CNS.
-Being in a calorie deficit has shown to increase cortisol levels considerably (9).
-Whilst eating in a calorie surplus produces a sedative effect on the nervous system, reducing the chances of overtraining.
+Being in a calorie deficit has been shown to increase cortisol levels considerably (9).
+Eating in a calorie surplus produces a sedative effect on the nervous system, reducing the chances of overtraining.

 Lack of sleep can also increase the chances of overtraining.
 The recommended sleep duration is 7-9 hours (10).
-If sleep is compromised then you can experience a cortisol increase by as much as 45% (11).
+If sleep is compromised, then you can experience a cortisol increase of as much as 45% (11).

 Summary

-In this article we concluded that overtraining is somewhat common in elite athletes (12), however very rare in bodybuilding.
-This is due to minimal time spent lifting weights by modern bodybuilders.
+In this article, we concluded that overtraining is somewhat common in elite athletes (12), but very rare in bodybuilding.
+This is due to the minimal time spent lifting weights by modern bodybuilders.

-Overreaching in bodybuilding remains possible (13), should stress hormones such as cortisol become excessively elevated, through a severe lack of food or/and sleep.
+Overreaching in bodybuilding remains possible (13), should stress hormones such as cortisol become excessively elevated through a severe lack of food or sleep.

-From real-life observations it’s seemingly impossible or extremely difficult, to directly overtrain a muscle from lifting weights.
+From our real-life observations, it’s seemingly impossible or extremely difficult to directly overtrain a muscle by lifting weights.

 References